 Keep a list close at hand so when an employee has done something extra special that deserves individual recognition, you can show your appreciation with a reward you know they will love.

-Look out for Their Health
+2. Look Out for Your Employees' Health

 An excellent way to show employees that you are interested in their wellbeing – both on a physical and psychological level – is to offer healthy snacks at the office, as well as gym memberships, massages and anything else you can think of to promote their health.